mainmatter/playbook/src/development-process/README.md

 Changes to design sources need to be reviewed for:

-- completeness: does the change contain and/or cover all of the necessary and/or affected elements and states?
+- Completeness: does the change contain and/or cover all of the necessary and/or affected elements and states?
-- consistency: does the change fit in with and leverage the project's design system and overall visual direction?
+- Consistency: does the change fit in with and leverage the project's design system and overall visual direction?
-- applicability: is the change possible to implement with the technology of choice with reasonable effort?
+- Feasibility: is the change possible to implement with the technology of choice with reasonable effort?

 When reviewing design changes we recommend following the same set of rules as when [reviewing code changes](#reviews).